 A standard program for retrieving trace gas concentrations from measurements made by Fourier transform spectrometers is called SFIT2.
 It is described by [83-85] and is based on the SFIT1 program [86].
-SFIT2 applies a more general, nonlinear version of the theory described in §5.2.
 SFIT2 is an optimal estimation program-it uses the maximum point of the probability distribution function to determine the best result; that is, when to obtain Equation 5.2.16: